The Evolutionary Origin of Cognitive Flexibility

-This peer reviewed study article relating to our Anthropology and Disability section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "The Evolutionary Origin of Cognitive Flexibility" was originally written by Ruhr-University Bochum, and published by Disabled-World.com on 2023-06-16 (Updated: 2023-06-27).
-Should you require further information or clarification, Ruhr-University Bochum can be contacted at ruhr-uni-bochum.de/en.
+This peer reviewed publication pertaining to our Anthropology and Disability section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "The Evolutionary Origin of Cognitive Flexibility" was originally written by Ruhr-University Bochum, and submitted for publishing on 2023/06/16 (Edit Update: 2023/06/27).
+Should you require further information or clarification, Ruhr-University Bochum can be contacted at the ruhr-uni-bochum.de/en website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit